xAlisher/TC_explorations/README.md

    - **NDEF Write**:
      - `CommandSet.setNDEF(ndefBytes)` - Writes NDEF record to card
      - Automatically adds 2-byte length prefix (as per Keycard SDK spec)

-5. **Success Display**
-   - Shows NDEF hex payload (length prefix + NDEF message)
+6. **Success Display**: Shows NDEF hex payload (length prefix + NDEF message)

-   - Displays readable URL for verification
+### 2. Write VC to NDEF (Coming Soon)

+Write Verifiable Credentials to NDEF records on the Keycard.

+### 3. Read VC from NDEF (Coming Soon)

+Read and verify Verifiable Credentials from NDEF records on the Keycard.

+### 4. Sign data and write to NDEF (Coming Soon)

+Sign data using Keycard's private keys and write the signed data to NDEF records.

+### 5. Read signed data from NDEF (Coming Soon)

+Read and verify signed data from NDEF records on the Keycard.

 ### ✅ Technical Implementation Highlights